 Osijek, capital of Slavonia

 The afternoon is devoted to a visit to Osijek, a major agricultural production centre some twenty kilometres from the confluence of the Danube and Drava rivers.
 We cross a vast cultivated plain (maize, wheat and sunflowers) before reaching the upper town.
-This is home to some fine Baroque and Art Nouveau residences, some of which are currently being restored, and an imposing church - St-Pierre-et-St-Paul - clad entirely in brick, with its steeple rising to a height of 90 metres.
+This is home to some fine Baroque and Art Nouveau houses, some of which are currently being restored, and an imposing church - St-Pierre-et-St-Paul - clad entirely in brick, with its steeple rising to a height of 90 metres.
 We then move on to the lower town and its famous citadel, built in the early 18th century by the Austro-Hungarians to protect the city from Ottoman invasion.
 Of the fortress, only a section of the ramparts remains, as does the entrance to one of the bastions, the Water Gate, flanked by its drawbridge.

 Belgrade, the heart of the Serbian soul

 Day 3 begins with a visit to Belgrade.
 It is one of the oldest cities in Europe, but Serbia's capital is rather austere at first sight.
-Fortunately, 150,000 students keep the cit'y's coffeeshop lively.
+Fortunately, 150,000 students keep the city's cafés lively.
 Although Belgraders say they love their city, many dream of leaving to work abroad.
-It has to be said that the average net monthly salary in Serbia is 380 euros.
+It has to be said that the average net monthly salary in Serbia is €380.
 The city has not yet healed all the wounds caused by the bombings organised by NATO to force Yugoslav President Milosevic to evacuate his security forces from Kosovo.
 However, the economy seems to be picking up a little.
-Facades are becoming more attractive.
+Facades are brightening up.
 And many young artists are settling in this city, one of the cheapest in Europe.

 The old town is more picturesque.
 It is made up of a few streets adorned with buildings dating from the late 18th century and the Art Nouveau period.
 We stroll along the main pedestrian thoroughfare, Knez Mihailova, and enjoy an ice cream on one of the many terraces lining the area.
-We then visit the neo-Byzantine church of St Mark, built between 1931 and 1940 by the architects Petar and Branko Krsti.
-The building is still being restored and houses the tomb of the first Serbian emperor, Dushan I (14th century).
+We then visit the neo-Byzantine church of St Mark, built between 1931 and 1940 by the architects Petar and Branko Krstić.
+The building is still under construction and houses the tomb of the first Serbian emperor, Dushan I (14th century).
 A mosaic dome is also being prepared at the time of our visit.

 We take the bus quickly through the new town, a sad expanse of Soviet-style blocks of flats dating back to Marshal Tito.

-From one of the bastions, there is a spectacular view of the Danube river and its confluence with the Sava.
+From one of the bastions, there is a spectacular view of the river and its confluence with the Sava.

 Hercules at the baths

 After 220 km of night sailing, we reach Orsova in Romania.
-We are in the Western Carpathians, the country's richest region thanks to deposits of copper, gold, silver and rare metals such as tungsten, known here by its German name Wolfram, which gives it its chemical symbol "W".
+We are in the Western Carpathians, the country's richest region thanks to deposits of copper, gold, silver and rare metals such as tungsten, known here by its German name "Wolfram", which gives it its chemical symbol "W".

 We take the coach to Baile Herculane, one of the most elegant spas in Europe in the 19th century.
 The buildings, nationalised in 1947 by the Communists and reserved for the nomenklatura, have not been maintained since and have been abandoned for lack of funds.
 Its thermal and mineral waters were discovered by the Romans as early as the 2nd century, when the area was known as Dacia (the name used for the car produced by Renault in Romania).
 They named the area "The Sacred Waters of Hercules".

-Iron Gates Gorges
+Iron Gates Parade

-In the early afternoon, we leave Orsova for a a 300 km sail that will take us to Novi Sad the next day, after an approach to the approach to the Iron Gates.
-This is a very pretty stretch of the Danube that we will be cruising along until we reach the start of the Iron Gates.
-On the hillsides, you can still see Romanian peasants erectingg old-fashioned haystacks, with the sheaves propped up on stakes.
+In the early afternoon, we leave Orsova for a next day to Novi Sad, after an approach to the 'Iron Gates'. approach to the "Iron Gates".
+This is a very pretty stretch of the Danube that we will follow until we reach the beginning of the Iron Gates.
+On the hills, you can still see Romanian peasants erecting straw the old-fashioned way, sheaves stuck on stakes.

 Our boat will turn around at this point and head back up the river towards our next stop: Novi Sad.